espruino/EspruinoDocs/boards/Smartibot.md

 ### Display board

 Plug the display into `E1`.
 Calling `g = require("Smartibot-display").connect(smarti.E1)`
 will return an instance of [[Graphics]] which you can then use.
+It is 16 pixels wide, 9 pixels high, and 8 bits per pixel.

 When you need to display something, call `g.flip()` to send it to the screen:

 ```
 var smarti = require("Smartibot");